asifrepo/SpecflowFrameworkNunitBase/README.md

 Framework developed based on following principle:
 ------------------------------------------------
- 1. Usability: How easy it is to write tests so that its quicker for a new member to follow
+ 1. Usability: I focused how easy it is to write tests so that its quicker for a new member to follow.
     Solution is broken down to following folders:

   +  Feature: all the feature files
   +  Steps: step definition –no selenium references only the page classes and fluent assertion, usually each step definition only have   one  responsibility